5th Anniversary KuSakuraShop International - Final Edition | 20% OFF on all Kata Equipment (until September 30th, 11 am JPT)

 - In most cases the order confirmation email you receive is sufficient, but you can download an official invoice through your account if needed.

-- To prove the real amount paid in your currency, either refer to the PayPal payment confirmation email or your credit card statement.
+- To prove the real amount paid in your currency, please refer to your credit card statement.

 For VAT, customs taxes, and other fees: